b-jakubowski/js-notes/README.md

 * **CanDeactivate**: Controls if the user can leave a route.
 Note that this guard doesn’t prevent the user from closing the browser tab or navigating to a different address.
 It only prevents actions from within the application itself.

 ### CanDeactivate guard

+### forRoot vs forChild
+* **ForRoot** is used when a module is "eager," that is, it is not lazy-loaded (loads when the application starts),  it uses the same factory as our main module.
+* **ForChild** This way, Angular knows that the route list is only responsible for providing additional routes and is intended for feature modules, has no injector configuration.
+* metoda forRoot umożliwia oddzielenie ładowania serwisów danego modułu od ładowania jego komponentów i dyrektyw
+* Since non-lazy loaded modules are merged, the providers you specify in the forRoot will be available for the entire applications.
+But as lazy-loaded modules have their own injectors, the providers you specify in the forChild will only be available for injection inside this lazy-loaded module.

 ### TypeScript inference type
 If you add value to initialized variable, there is no need to provide type to it